leenasohail/PhysiGym/man/TUTORIAL_physigym_rl_tib.md

 |-----------------------------|-----------------------------------------------------------------------------------------------------|----------------------------------------------------------------------|
 | **Weights & Biases (Wandb)** | A platform for experiment tracking, visualization, and collaboration in ML projects.                | [wandb.ai](https://wandb.ai/site)                                    |

-&#x26A0; To make use of the **wandb** library, you must create an account.
+⚠️  To make use of the **wandb** library, you must create an account.
-The cost free version will do.
+The cost-free version will do.

 + https://wandb.ai

-After you sign up, log into your account and copy the API key to the clipboard.
+After you sign up, log into your account on the web page and copy the API key to the clipboard.
 At the command line, use this API key to log into your wandb account.

 ```bash
 wandb login
 ```
-Linke the

-Log in into  wandb web interface and copy your API key.

-Use user favorit text editor (here we use nano) to open the **sac_tib.py** file.
+Use your favorite text editor (here we use nano) to open the **sac_tib.py** file.

 ```bash
 nano custom_modules/physigym/physigym/envs/sac_tib.py